ShrideepP/journey_genie/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is not licensed and is provided for demonstration and educational purposes only.
+You do not have permission to use, modify, or distribute this code for any other purposes.

 Happy coding!